isc-projects/bind9/doc/notes/notes-9.18.1.rst

   miscalculated in certain resolution scenarios, potentially causing the value of the counter to drop below zero.
 This has been fixed.
   :gl:`#3147`

-- Invalid dnssec-policy definitions were being accepted where the defined keys did not cover both KSK and ZSK roles for a given algorithm.
-This is now checked for and the dnssec-policy is rejected if both roles are not present for all algorithms in use.
-  :gl:`#3142`

-- Handling of the TCP write timeouts has been improved to track timeout for each TCP write separately leading to faster connection tear down in case the other party is not reading the data. :gl:`#3200`

 - An error in the processing of the ``blackhole`` ACL could cause some DNS requests sent by :iscman:`named` to fail - for example, zone